-Refraction is the procedure by which focusing errors are assessed.
+Refraction is the procedure examiners use to assess focusing errors.
 Problems with visual acuity (sharpness of vision) that result from refractive errors, such as nearsightedness, farsightedness, astigmatism, and presbyopia, are diagnosed by refraction.
 Acuity is usually measured on a scale that compares a person's vision at 20 feet (about 6 meters) with that of someone who has perfect vision.
 Thus, a person who has 20/20 vision sees objects that are 20 feet away with the same clarity as a person with normal vision, but a person who has 20/200 vision sees at 20 feet only as clearly as a person with perfect vision sees at 200 feet (about 61 meters).

 One important visual acuity test uses the Snellen chart (eye chart), which is a large card or lighted box that displays rows of letters in smaller and smaller sizes.
 The chart is read from a standard distance.
 The degree of visual acuity is determined by the size of the row of letters that the person can read.
 For people who are unable to read, a modified chart can be used in which the letters are represented by an upper case "E," which is rotated randomly.
 People are asked to describe which way the "E" is facing.
 If a person cannot read anything from a chart, the examiner may see whether the person can count the examiner's fingers or see whether the examiner's hand moves.
 Examiners also test near vision by asking the person to read a standard near card or newsprint at a distance of about 14 inches (35 centimeters).